-- (A) The following retail stores selling new merchandise exclusively and personal service establishments within a building, including: - (43) Other retail businesses or retail commercial enterprises which are similar in character or rendering neighborhood commercial services and are not more detrimental to the welfare of the neighborhood in which located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification; - (43) Cannabis and Cannabis Product Retail Sales as authorized under the

-Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code. - (44) Other retail businesses or retail commercial enterprises which are similar in character or rendering neighborhood commercial services and are not more detrimental to the welfare of the neighborhood in which located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification.
+- (A) The following retail stores selling new merchandise exclusively and personal service establishments within a building, including: - (43) Other retail businesses or retail commercial enterprises which are similar in character or rendering neighborhood commercial services and are not more detrimental to the welfare of the neighborhood in which located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification; - (43) Cannabis and Cannabis Product Retail Sales as authorized under the of the Madera Municipal Code. - (44) Other retail businesses or retail commercial enterprises which are similar in character or rendering neighborhood commercial services and are not more detrimental to the welfare of the neighborhood in which located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification.